Native American Indian art

 Here is a website with pictures of Native American braids.

-Kiowa women wore their hair either loose or braided and wore tribal tattoos
+Kiowa women wore their hair either loose or braided and wore facial tattoos

 on their foreheads.
 The Kiowas also painted their faces for special occasions.